noln/PHP-location-history-parser/README.md

 ```
 https://maps.google.com/locationhistory/b/0/kml?startTime=[start]&endTime=[end]
 ```

+**Note: You need to be logged in as the user that you want the location history of before you open the URL.** You also need to have Location History *enabled* on one or more of your devices for any data to appear.
+If you get nothing, turn it on and walk around for a day or so then try again.

 - **Step 4** - Download the file by copy-pasting the URL into a browser and hitting enter, you should get a file named something like this: